 Whipped Cream Hearts

 Yes, it’s easy to add a dollop of whipped cream onto a piece of pie, in your hot cocoa, or on your favorite treat.
-But, why not step it up a notch and personalize the blob of whipped topping into a specific and meaningful shape?
-Imagine the joy you would give to someone by adding a whipped cream heart to his or her coffee.
-Or, add one to your own drink or dessert to sweeten your day.
+But, why not step it up a notch and personalize the whipped topping into a specific and meaningful shape?
+Imagine the surprise and delight on your loved one’s face when they see a whipped cream heart on their coffee in the morning!
+Why not add one to your own drink or dessert to sweeten your day?
+Believe me, these whipped cream hearts are a game changer!

 Tips for the Best Whipped Cream